EddyVerbruggen/nativescript-nfc/README.md

 ```

 ### `setOnNdefDiscoveredListener`
 You may want to get notified when an Ndef tag was discovered.
 You can pass in a callback function that gets invoked when that is the case.

 Note that blank/erased NFC tags are not returned here, but through `setOnTagDiscoveredListener` instead.

 See the [definition of NfcNdefData](https://github.com/EddyVerbruggen/nativescript-nfc/blob/master/nfc.common.d.ts#L27-L33) to learn what is returned to the callback function.

+For iOS you can pass in these options (see the TypeScript example below):
+* `stopAfterFirstRead: boolean` (default `false`): don't continue scanning after a tag was read.
+* `scanHint: string` (default `undefined`): Show a little hint in the scan UI.

 ##### JavaScript
 ```js